oshankkumar/sockshop/README.md

 ![go build](https://github.com/oshankkumar/sockshop/actions/workflows/go.yml/badge.svg)

 A Golang demo web application.
 It is intended to aid the demonstration of how to write a web application in Golang using SOLID principles.
+This is a re-write of https://github.dev/microservices-demo/ to demonstrate how we can use write a Go web app following SOLID principles.

 ## Overview